jeremiahsnapp/dev-lxc/README.md

 `dev-lxc` creates containers with "b-" prepended to the name to distinguish it as a base container.

-Base containers are then snapshot cloned using the btrfs filesystem to provide very quick, lightweight duplicates of the base container that are either used to build another base container or a container that will actually be run.
+Base containers are then snapshot cloned using the btrfs filesystem to very quickly provide lightweight duplicates of the base container that are either used to build another base container or a container that will actually be run.

 During a cluster build process the base containers that get created fall into three categories.